navidiish/Sweden-assignment2/README.md

 ## 1. Presentation of our project

 Our assignment was to animate a text using css.
-We had some guidelines as to what we could, but these were loose enough to let us be creative with both our idea and with the execution of said idea.
+We had some guidelines as to what we could do, but these were loose enough to let us be creative with both our idea and with the execution of said idea.
 We are currently 3 people in our group Sweden.
-Navid, Richard and me.
+Navid, Richard and Ole Ragnar.

 The text we chose to animate was “Wellerman”, a song about trying to catch a whale for a hefty reward.

-Idea: We chose 4 verses and the chorus of this song to base our project on.
+Idea: We chose 4 verses and the chorus of the song to base our project on.
 Since it is a whaling song, we went for a fisherman/pirate theme.
 We started out following the story of the song but ended up deviating from it a bit, to make our project more interesting.

 We also decided to have an option to play the song alongside the animations.

-Now we will have a look at the current state of our project.

-## 2. Description of the technical stacks
+## 2. Description of the technical stack

 - FL studio (to make the music that plays alongside the animations)